malpa222/portfolio/_pages/redteaming/in-depth.md

 Because portable software is a broad subject, I have decided to only focus on some key parts of the domain.
 My research will try to answer the following question, along with the sub-questions:

-**How does choosing Rust over C changes the malware development process and results?**
+**How does choosing Rust over C/C++ changes the malware development process and results?**

-- Why would a malware developer choose Rust over C?
+- Why would a malware developer choose Rust over C/C++?
 - How does programming in Rust affect static analysis?
 - How does Rust handle binary portability?